Russell-S-Harper/FLT/README.md

 ## How It Works

 Versions of `gcc` v9.0+ have an option `-fdiagnostics-format=json` to output errors and warnings in JSON.
-With a bit of substitution hocus-pocus it is possible to use `PHP` and `gcc` to parse the source and determine where to substitute FLT code!
+With a bit of substitution hocus-pocus it is possible to use `gcc` and `PHP` to parse the source code and determine where to substitute FLT code!

 ## Inspiration

-The [`cc65`](https://github.com/cc65/cc65) repository for the `cc65` suite of tools has a multi-year project under development to support [native floating point](https://github.com/mrdudz/cc65/tree/fptest/libsrc/float/), but as they mention "You can not use any of this to write software yet.
+The [`cc65`](https://github.com/cc65/cc65) repository for the `cc65` suite of tools has a multi-user multi-year project under development to support [native floating point](https://github.com/mrdudz/cc65/tree/fptest/libsrc/float/), but as they mention "You can not use any of this to write software yet.
 Don't bother."
 There still appears to be a lot of work remaining.
 We considered contributing to the project but in reviewing the code, we felt the commitment to ramp-up was too much for what we can offer.

 We thought instead "Would it be possible to do a light integration with no modifications to the existing compiler?"
 Say alias a 32-bit integer as a float type, and write functions with that?
 While writing the floating point routines was easy enough (except for `pow` – so many special cases!), we were stuck on converting floating point code to FLT.
 We researched many options like: adapting a [C99 parser in Python](https://github.com/eliben/pycparser), or using [CIL via OCaml](https://cil-project.github.io/cil/doc/html/cil/), or a [C++ to C converter](https://www.codeconvert.ai/c++-to-c-converter).
 But they were all lacking.